-Owing to the limitations of the standard Metropolis Monte Carlo approach at low temperatures and the recursive nature of free energy computation (Eq.
-15), Fig. 7 presents ΔW only from a certain temperature onwards, and this cutoff temperature increases with N. Nevertheless, the data unmistakably reveals the temperatures at which the MC simulations encounter challenges, leading to excessively elevated free energies.
+Owing to the limitations of the standard Metropolis Monte Carlo approach at low temperatures and the recursive nature of free energy computation (eq 15), Figure 7 presents ΔW only from a certain temperature onwards, and this cutoff temperature increases with N. Nevertheless, the data unmistakably reveals the temperatures at which the MC simulations encounter challenges, leading to excessively elevated free energies.
 Despite these inherent simulation issues, values from the simulations closely align with those predicted by the statistical models at the lowest temperatures where ergodicity is maintained.

 While the dimer (N = 2) and the trimer (N = 3) are represented fairly accurately in all systems, the statistical models, on the whole, appear to overestimate the cluster formation free energy.
-Specifically, the divergence from the MC simulated free energies begins at relatively low temperatures, around $T \approx 0.15$, when only global anharmonicity is considered, and this discrepancy amplifies with increasing N. Some deviation from W^{MC} persists even when The results presented in Fig. 7 reveal certain peculiarities, although the overall data appears to be quite consistent.
+Specifically, the divergence from the MC simulated free energies begins at relatively low temperatures, around $T \approx 0.15$, when only global anharmonicity is considered, and this discrepancy amplifies with increasing N. Some deviation from $W^{\rm MC}$ persists even when both local and global anharmonicities are taken into account, albeit occurring at higher temperatures.
+Notably, the local anharmonicity correction rectifies the size-dependency issue by bringing together the curves shown in Figure 7, particularly when T/T_c is low and N is large.
+This consolidation is a significant outcome: the systematic errors associated with $N{\rm dof}$ in the statistical model can be alleviated, and the obtained W_N^{LGahrm} exhibit consistency across different cluster sizes.

+The results presented in Figure 7 reveal certain peculiarities, although the overall data appears to be quite consistent.
 The statistical free energies of the icosahedral conformers (N = 12, 13, 14) seem to be slightly elevated.
 However, beyond $T \approx 0.25$, this erratic behavior dissipates, and the values align with other sizes.
-Additionally, while $W^{\text{LGahrm}} - W^{\text{MC}} \approx 0$ for all cluster sizes in systems (n = 8) and (n = 12) at the lowest temperatures, the values corresponding to system (n = 24) show a shift of approximately $1k{\text{B}}T$ or $2k{\text{B}}T$.
-These peculiarities may stem from the applied statistical methods, input parameters (e.g., E^{\ddagger}), Monte Carlo simulations, or a combination of these factors.
-Nonetheless, given that the size- or system-specific discrepancies are relatively small, within the range of $\pm 2k{\text{B}}T$, our focus will be on investigating the general temperature-related disagreement evident in Fig. 7.
+Additionally, while $W^{\text{LGahrm}} - W^{\text{MC}} \approx 0$ for all cluster sizes in systems (n = 8) and (n = 12) at the lowest simulatable temperatures, the values corresponding to system (n = 24) show a shift of approximately $1k{\text{B}}T$ or $2k{\text{B}}T$.
+These peculiarities may stem from the applied statistical methods, input parameters (e.g., E_k^{\ddagger}), Monte Carlo simulations, or a combination of these factors.
+Nonetheless, given that the size- or system-specific discrepancies are relatively small, within the range of $\pm 2k{\text{B}}T$, our focus will be on investigating the general temperature-related disagreement evident in Figure 7.

-The observation that $W^{M\dot{C}} < W^{LGahrm}$ at high temperatures suggests that the phase boundary set in the MC simulations might be too loose.
-Previous investigations on Lennard-Jones clusters also support this notion[59, 60].
-An elementary analysis of the studied conformers indicates that each monomer has at least 3 neighbors (2 for N = 3, 1 for N = 2) within the connectivity distance, while the Stillinger criterion in the MC simulation protocol is satisfied with a single neighbor.
-Rather than modifying the MC algorithm and conducting new simulations with an alternative cluster criterion, we opted to reevaluate the simulated cluster configurations using the ten Wolde-Frenkel cluster definition[61].
-This involves selecting configurations that meet the ten Wolde-Frenkel criterion (all monomers have 3 or more neighbors within r_s).
+The observation that $W^{MC} < W^{LGahrm}$ at high temperatures suggests that the phase boundary set in the MC simulations might be too loose.
+Previous investigations on atomic clusters also support this notion.^{67-69} An elementary analysis of the studied conformers indicates that each monomer has at least 3 neighbors (2 for N = 3, 1 for N = 2) within the connectivity distance, while the Stillinger criterion in the MC simulation protocol is satisfied with a single neighbor.
+Rather than modifying the MC algorithm and conducting new simulations with an alternative cluster criterion, we opted to reevaluate the simulated cluster configurations using the ten Wolde-Frenkel cluster definition.70 This involves selecting configurations that meet the ten Wolde-Frenkel criterion (all monomers have 3 or more neighbors within r_s).
 The categorization into Stillinger (S-) and ten Wolde-Frenkel (tWF-) cluster configurations, where all S-clusters are also tWF-clusters, across various temperatures enables us to estimate the relative free energies through thermal integration from a given temperature T_0 to T_1 :